 Besides reading the book, what else do I have to do this summer?

-All summer reading must be completed by Friday, August 16.
+All summer reading must be completed by the start of the school year.

 While reading the book, you should annotate the text: write down questions or comments you have about the book and mark the pages of interesting passages.
-In August, you’ll be required to complete a writing assignment related to the book.
+This fall, you’ll be required to complete a writing assignment related to the books.

 If I have any other questions, who should I contact?